 The per capita income in Bryant in 2018 was $34,692, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $138,768 for a family of four.
 However, Bryant contains both very wealthy and poor people as well.

 Bryant is a somewhat ethnically-diverse city.
 The people who call Bryant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bryant residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bryant include German, English, Irish, European, and Italian.
+Important ancestries of people in Bryant include German, Irish, English, Italian, and Polish.